navyakallam/CI-CD-pipeline-without-cloud/README.md

 - App running in a browser (EC2 IP or localhost)
 - Colorful UI with animations in the app output

+## 📽️ Output Demo Video
+A short demo video showing the final deployed application output has been included in the repository.

+- 🎞️ File Name: ci-cd-output.mp4

+- 📥 Download & View: (./Video/project%20output%20video-elevate%20labs.mp4)

+-❗ Note: GitHub doesn't support direct playback for files larger than 25 MB.
+Please download the file to view it.

+  ## 🔍 What’s in the video:

+- Final browser output after the CI/CD pipeline ran successfully

+- Confirmation of the deployed Node.js app with animations and styled UI

+- Shows that the Docker container ran successfully with the latest image

+This video helps verify that the CI/CD pipeline completed end-to-end and the application is live and working.

 ## ✅ Outcome

 - Demonstrated how to use GitHub Actions for CI/CD without relying on any external cloud services